Dhaneti: Temples

 The Patleshwar Mahadev Temple of Shiva is the oldest temple of village, located on sides of village pond.
 Beside which lies to temples of Shurapura of Mistris of Kutch.
 There is also temple of Ramdev Pir in village.

-Present Status
+Present status

-At present, majority of people who live in this village are Ahir, Rabari, Koli and Goswami.
-Dhaneti today is famous for special Ahir & Rabari embroidery done by women of this community, and has developed as major center for this art and tourist attraction like Bhujodi.
+At present, the majority of people who live in the village are Ahir, Rabari, Koli and Goswami.
+Dhaneti today is famous for the special Ahir and Rabari embroidery done by women of the community.
+It has developed as a major centre for this art and a tourist attraction like Bhujodi.

 School

-Ramakrishna Mission is running a School, Students Home and other activities in Dhaneti since 1992.
+Ramakrishna Mission has run a school, students' home and other activities in Dhaneti since 1992.